What Parents Can Do To Support A Child With Dyslexia

 These groups can offer helpful advice and support as well as workshops, training sessions, and other helpful resources to help you support your child's learning.

-These professionals can help your child build the specific skills they need to succeed in school and beyond.
+Dyslexic specialists, English teacher and tutors and other professionals can help your child build the specific skills they need to succeed in school and beyond.

 Finding the right resources and support for your dyslexic learner can take time and effort, but the benefits of investing in their learning and well-being are immeasurable.

-By encouraging their efforts, celebrating their progress, connecting with professionals and support groups and accessing helpful online resources, you can help your dyslexic learner develop the language skills they need and empower them to thrive academically and socially.
+By encouraging their efforts, celebrating their progress, connecting with professionals and support groups and accessing helpful online resources, you can help your dyslexic learner develop the skills they need and empower them to thrive academically and socially.

 About the Author